k2view-academy/K2View-Academy/articles/04_fabric_studio/08_fabric_project_tree.md

 ## Project Tree Components

-Each project has the following main components (under Project > Implementation):
+Each project has the following main components (found under Project > Implementation):

 * **Logical Units / Data Products** - a collection of all defined [**L**ogical **U**nits / Data Products](/articles/03_logical_units/01_LU_overview.md) in the project.
 Of this collection, there are 2 *system* LUs - **References** and **Web Services** - that exist by default in any project:
   * **References** - reference information that can be used throughout Logical Units, such as [reference common tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md).